ninabarzh/broomstick/content/posts/badbox.md

   - malware
 ---

-You’ve spotted a cheap Android tablet or TV box online, taken by how cheap it looks—until you plug it in.
+You’ve spotted a cheap Android tablet or TV box online, taken by how cheap it looks, until you plug it in.
 Now, interred in its firmware, there’s malware.
 Not something you can remove, because it's buried beneath the operating system.

 This is **BadBox**: a class of threats embedded in devices at the factory or during shipping.
 It isn’t just an app you can delete; it's pre-installed, hidden in the firmware, and ready to phone home as soon as the device connects to the internet.